Neuro-evolutionary evidence for a universal fractal primate brain shape: Discussion

 The scaling itself does not imply or favour any particular proposed gyrification model (ours \citep{science2015} included), and all results in this paper are agnostic about this choice.
-Indeed, our previously proposed model \citep{science2015} for cortical gyrification is very simple, which is both a strength and a weakness.
-There are many complex phenomena in nature that display simple and universal scaling that can be derived from first principles \citep{barenblatt1996scaling,West1997,gagler_scaling_2022}.
+Indeed, our previously proposed model \citep{science2015} for cortical gyrification is very simple, assuming only a self-avoiding cortex of finite thickness experiencing pressures (e.g. exerted by white matter pulling, or by CSF pressure).
+The offset $K$, or `tension term', precisely relates to these pressures, leading us to speculate that subtle changes in $K$ correlate with changes in white matter property \cite{pnas2016,wang2021}.
+In the same vein of speculation, the scale-dependence of $K$ shown in this work might therefore be related to different types of white matter that span different length scales, such as superficial \textit{vs.} deep white matter, or U-fibres \textit{vs.} major tracts.
+However, there are also challenges to the axonal tension hypothesis \cite{xu_axons_2010}.
+Indeed, white matter tension differentials in the developed brain may not explain location of folds, but instead white matter tension may contribute to a whole-brain scale `pressure' during development that drives the folding process overall.
+Aside from speculations about the biological interpretation, the simplicity of the highlighted scaling law parallels many complex phenomena in nature that display simple and universal scaling that can be derived from first principles \citep{barenblatt1996scaling,West1997,gagler_scaling_2022}.
 In addition, recent results suggest simplicity and symmetry are generically favoured on statistical-ensemble grounds by evolution \citep{Johnston2022}.
 Our model correctly predicts the scaling law (Eqn.~\ref{eqn1_scalinglaw}), but a more complete explanation for cortical gyrification is probably far more complex \citep{Quezada2020} than can be accounted by such a simple model.

 One specific example of said complexity are the exact patterns, locations, depth, and features of gyri and sulci.
-We know such patterns to be, for example, somewhat heritable in humans, whilst in macaques such patterns are relatively preserved across the species.
+We know such patterns to be, for example, variable but also somewhat heritable in humans, whilst in macaques such patterns are relatively preserved across the species.
 Our work does not explain any of these observations, nor are the coarse-grained versions of human brains supposed to exactly resemble the location/pattern/features of gyri and sulci of other primates.
 The similarity we highlighted here are on the level of summary metrics, and our goal was to highlight the universality in such metrics to point towards highly conserved quantities and mechanisms.